Origin of spin reorientation and intrinsic anomalous Hall effect in the kagome ferrimagnet TbMn6Sn6: Results and Discussion

 Not surprisingly, given all these pitfalls and caveat, in real life the simplified version of Eqs. \ref{Eq5} and \ref{Eq5a} that is ubiquitously used is: \cite{Tian2009,Ye2018c,Yin2020},

 Even a more sophisticated version presented in Ref. \cite{Grigoryan} where $\rho_{yx}^A$ takes the form:

-where everything but $\rho_{xx}(T)$ are temperature-independent parameters characterizing different scattering mechanism ($\alpha_{I,P}$ are side-jump coefficients due to impurity/phonon scatterings, and $\beta_{I,P}$ are the skew-scattering coefficient due to impurity, and phonon-impurity cross scattering), often fails to describe the experimental data.
+where everything but $\rho_{xx}(T)$ is a temperature-independent parameter characterizing different scattering mechanism ($\alpha_{I,P}$ are side-jump coefficients due to impurity/phonon scatterings, and $\beta_{I,P}$ are the skew-scattering coefficient due to impurity, and phonon-impurity cross scattering), often fails to describe the experimental data.

 We measured the Hall resistivity of Tb166 as a function of magnetic field [$\rho_{yx}(B)$] between 1.8 and 300 K as shown by some representative data in Figure \ref{F3}(a).
 The zero field value of $\rho_{yx}$ gives the anomalous Hall resistivity $\rho^A_{yx}$.
 At higher temperatures, $\rho_{yx} (B)$ follows the magnetization $M(B)$ and shows saturation behavior when the latter saturates, indicating that magnons play a decisive role in high-temperature transport.
 Below 60 K, although $M(B)$ shows a pronounced hysteresis, the hysteresis in $\rho_{yx} (B)$ becomes unresolvable within the error of the Hall resistivity measurement and makes it difficult to extract $\rho^A_{yx}$ unambiguously (see Fig. S4).
-In Fig. \ref{F3}(b) we show the anomalous Hall conductivity $\sigma^A_{xy} $= $\rho_{yx}/\rho_{xx}^2$ and longitudinal conductivity $\sigma_{xx}$ = 1/$\rho_{xx}$ as a function of temperature.
+In Fig. \ref{F3}(b) we show the anomalous Hall conductivity $\sigma^A_{xy} $= $\rho^A_{yx}/\rho_{xx}^2$ (which holds for $\rho_{yx}<<\rho_{xx}$ as is the case in TbMn$_6$Sn$_6$) and longitudinal conductivity $\sigma_{xx}$ = 1/$\rho_{xx}$ as a function of temperature.
 We can see clearly that $\sigma^A_{xy} $ shows temperature dependence in the entire temperature range, complicating the extraction of the temperature independent intrinsic Hall conductivity.
 Not surprisingly, Fig. \ref{F3}(c) shows that $\sigma^A_{xy}$ is not linear in $\sigma_{xx}^2$, as expected in Eq. \ref{Eq6b} [the black solid line in Fig. S5(a) is plotted using the parameters $a^\prime$, and $c^\prime$ obtained from a straight line fit to $\rho^A_{yx}$ vs $\rho_{xx}^2$].
 Here, we want to point out that our $\rho_{yx}^A$ vs. $\rho_{xx}^2$ is similar to that reported in Ref. \cite{Yin2020} where Eq. \ref{6a} (equivalent of Eq. \ref{Eq6b}) is used to extract the intrinsic AHC (see Fig. S5).
+The poor quality of Eq. \ref{6a} fit, when plotted in the proper scale, was also noticed in Ref. \cite{Binghai}, who used instead Eq. \ref{Eq5a} with a non-zero $b$; this led to a considerably improved, but still far from perfect fit.

-A closer look at the data in Fig. \ref{F3}(c) shows that $\sigma^A_{yx}$ can be extremely well described by the relation:
+On the other hand, a closer look at the data in Fig. \ref{F3}(c) shows that $\sigma^A_{yx}$ can be extremely well described by the relation: